Henrik-Nordlund/Basic-Network-Security-Analysis-with-Wireshark/README.md

 <b>Objective 4 – Http Form-Based Authentication and DNS</b></br>
 Form based HTTP authentication was created to negate the downsides of basic authentication.
 It does not send a GET request with the credentials, instead it sends a POST request and passes the credentials with it.
 Unlike basic authentication, Wireshark will find the credentials in the HTML field.

 <img src = "https://github.com/Henrik-Nordlund/Basic-Network-Security-Analysis-with-Wireshark/blob/f8e69bf6da86951a7c73d0cc8754bc40cdafb76e/Display%20captured%20packets%20with%20HTTP%20traffic.PNG"/>

 Normally, this would be within TLS, so it does not matter if it is not encrypted.
 But now the credentials are shown in the form field instead.
 DNS traffic, utilizing port 53, are not encrypted either as the picture below demonstrates.

 <img src = "https://github.com/Henrik-Nordlund/Basic-Network-Security-Analysis-with-Wireshark/blob/f8e69bf6da86951a7c73d0cc8754bc40cdafb76e/Capturing%20DNS%20traffic%20with%20port%2053.PNG"/>

 <b>Objective 5 – Initiate, Capture and Analyze Telnet Sessions</b><br>
 Telnet is unencrypted, it’s secure form is SSH.
 Telnet is a computer protocol built to interacting with remote devices, to access and manage a device.
 Telnet uses port 23, and Wireshark was set to capture packets from that port.
-PowerShell was used to generate telnet traffic with the following command: telnet tty.sdf.org InsideWireshark, rightclick on the first telnet package, choose Follow -> TCP Stream.
+PowerShell was used to generate telnet traffic with the following command: telnet tty.sdf.org Inside Wireshark, rightclick on the first telnet package, choose Follow -> TCP Stream.

 <img src ="https://github.com/Henrik-Nordlund/Basic-Network-Security-Analysis-with-Wireshark/blob/f8e69bf6da86951a7c73d0cc8754bc40cdafb76e/Wireshark%20follow%20TCP%20stream.PNG"/>
 It clearly shows that telnet is not secure at all.